anselm/aterrain/README.md

   - Cesium Navigation Controls (aterrain doesn't use these nav controls)
   - Cesium Geography
     - TerrainProvider (aterrain uses this piece to fetch elevation data)
-    - ImageryProvider (aterrain this piece to fetch images to drape on elevation data)
+    - ImageryProvider (aterrain can use this or go directly to a raw provider)
     - 3d tiles (aterrain uses this piece to fetch and paint 3d buildings)
-  - Cesium Scene (aterrain doesn't use any of the cesium scene graph support or any custom shaders or any shaders at all)
+  - Cesium Scene (aterrain doesn't use any of the cesium scene graph support or any shaders at all)
     - Scene, Camera, SkyBox, SkyAtmosphere,
     - Material, Color
     - Globe, Geometry, Polylines, Primitives, Billboards, Label